-With the AFL season fast approaching, what better time to talk about how an Osteopath at the Competitive Sports Clinic can assess, treat, manage, rehabilitate and advise an Australian Rules football athlete.
+With the AFL season fast approaching, what better time to talk about how an Osteopath at the Melbourne Osteopathy Sports Injury Centre can assess, treat, manage, rehabilitate and advise an Australian Rules football athlete.
 In addition, we will also take a look at how training emphasis and structure can change throughout the season.

 The Osteopathic Consult

 The history is the first and probably most important part of the consultation.
 This part involves the Osteopath asking the athlete questions related to their presenting symptoms.
 The history allows the Osteopath to develop a good understanding of all the individual factors related to the athletes presenting symptoms.
 In many cases, a good history will give the Osteopath a strong idea of the diagnosis before they even start examining.

 The examination consists of general and specific Osteopathic and Orthopaedic testing to see how your body moves generally, and what movements both cause and contribute to your symptoms.
 At the Competitive Sports Clinic, if an Osteopath thinks your symptoms may be related to your running, or other exercise technique they will also screen that in their examination.